National Science Foundation

 Grant in 2012

-FiveFocal, established in 2009, specializes in developing advanced imaging systems for various sectors, including defense, security, consumer, mobile, industrial, automotive, and medical applications.
-The company has built a team of experts in computational imaging, lens design, sensor modeling, and optical engineering, enabling it to tackle complex engineering challenges.
-Over its first five years, FiveFocal completed nearly 100 engineering service projects, utilizing proprietary software for a wide range of applications, from miniature computational imagers to space telescopes.
-Their services include lens design, technology assessments, performance metrics, tolerance analysis, and prototype validation support, helping clients adapt to current trends and optimize system-level imaging capabilities.
+FiveFocal, founded in 2009, specializes in the development of advanced imaging systems for a wide array of sectors, including defense, security, consumer, mobile, industrial, automotive, and medical.
+The company has built a team of experts in various fields such as computational imaging, lens design, sensor modeling, and optical engineering.
+Over its initial five years, FiveFocal completed nearly 100 engineering service projects, utilizing proprietary software to tackle challenges in system-level design.
+Their offerings encompass lens design, technology assessment, tolerance analysis, and image modeling, ensuring thorough performance metrics and support for prototype validation.
+By focusing on innovative projects, FiveFocal aims to help clients navigate the complexities of modern imaging technology and maintain competitiveness in rapidly evolving markets.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.